The most popular tour in Peru

 Tour extention options:

-For more information about extending this tour with an adventures trekking, please visit: Recommendable trekking options in Peru!
+For more information about extending this tour with an adventures trekking, please visit: Recommendable Machu Picchu options in Peru!

 Another highly recommendable extention of this tour can be to visit the Amazon Rainforest.
 Please check out our tour options for more information: Our Amazon Tour Selection in Peru!